In this tutorial, we’re going to look at how to create an app password in Office 365.

 If you think about a scenario where you utilize only one app password, you’ll have to remember all of the locations where that password is used if it ever needs to be changed or removed.
 Separating them out individually will solve that potential problem.

-This tutorial looked at how to create an app password in Office 365.
 The process above will work if you have multi-factor authentication enabled through Azure AD as well, but please be aware that app passwords must be enabled for your tenant.

 The app passwords configured here do not expire, meaning that it’s in your best interest periodically check and confirm that the passwords configured are still needed and being used.